massenon/unveiling-hidden-permissions/README.md

 ## Overview

 The system analyzes user reviews from AI-powered mobile apps and correlates them with the permissions declared in the app's manifest.
-The goal is to automatically identify and prioritize "hidden permissions"—declared permissions whose purpose is opaque or confusing to users, leading to privacy concerns.
+The goal is to automatically identify and prioritize "hidden permissions" declared permissions whose purpose is opaque or confusing to users, leading to privacy concerns.

 ## Features